tristanqtn/Plouf/frontend/README.md

     - **`logs/`**: Contains the templates for managing pool logs.
   - **`static/`**: Contains the static files (CSS, JS, images) for the frontend application.

+During development, I encoutered some issues with sending requests from the Flask templates to the backend.
+This is mainly due to CORS issues.
+The solution was to create an intermediary API in the frontend that forwards requests to the backend.
+This way, the frontend can send requests to the intermediary API, which then forwards them to the backend.
+This is a workaround to avoid CORS issues.

 ## 📝 Requirements

 Before running the frontend, ensure you have the following installed: